-There’s something about September that makes me want to go gung ho with a new batch of fresh and risky resolutions.
+There’s something about September that makes me want to go gung-ho with a new batch of fresh and frisky resolutions.

 In a way, September has more meaning to it than the cold, headachey misery of the first of January when you’re supposed to do something inspired with beef off-cuts and start to reduce your alcohol intake.
 Immediately.